Fasted vs Overfed State (Updated: 2.15.17)

 - Extra blood sugar is stored as fat

-In a fasted state, energy production looks something like this:
+In a fasted state, energy production looks something like this (without food intake, our body needs to burn stored energy)

-- The liver manufactures glucose from amino acids which is called gluconeogenesis (24-48 hour mark)
+- 2nd – Gluconeogenesis: The liver manufactures glucose from amino acids which is called gluconeogenesis (24-48 hour mark).
+Fat burning not kicked into gear yet.

 - The triglyceride breaks down into a glycerol molecule and fatty acids